Hide4ki/Pepelats/README.md

 # Pepelats
-Pepelats project - Development of an autonomous mode work for quadcopter Cheerson CX-20, based on Ardupilot, for detecting problems on electrical transmission lines
+Pepelats project - Development of an autonomous mode work for quadcopter Cheerson CX-20, based on Ardupilot(https://github.com/ArduPilot/ardupilot), for detecting problems on electrical transmission lines